 Women Enhancing Technology (WeTech) is a CGI Commitment to Action to help women and girls enter and succeed in technology careers.
-WeTech will train women and girls, build networks and offer professional opportunities across Africa, India and the United States, developing the skills needed to fuel technological and economic growth.
-As WeTech Manager, IIE has brought together a powerful array of corporate program partners and aims to expand the consortium and grow its resources.
+WeTech trains women and girls, builds networks and offer professional opportunities across Africa, India and the United States, developing the skills needed to fuel technological and economic growth.
+IIE has brought together a powerful array of corporate program partners and continues to expand the consortium.

 IIE’s Higher Education Readiness HER program provides young women in secondary school from underserved communities with a path to university.
 A three-year pilot project in Ethiopia, HER provides 100 girls entering the 11th grade with scholarship support combined with innovative leadership and life skills training to help them complete their secondary education and equip them with the tools needed to continue on to university.

-TechWomen empowers, connects, and supports the next generation of women leaders in science, technology, engineering, and mathematics (STEM) from Africa and the Middle East by providing them the access and opportunity needed to advance their careers, pursue their dreams, and inspire women and girls in their communities.
-Through mentorship and exchange, TechWomen strengthens participants’ professional capacity, increases mutual understanding between key networks of professionals, and expands girls’ interest in STEM careers by exposing them to female role models.
-TechWomen was launched by former Secretary of State Hilary Clinton in 2011.
+TechWomen empowers, connects and supports the next generation of women leaders in STEM in Africa, Central Asia and the Middle East by providing access and opportunity to pursue their dreams and inspire women and girls in their communities.
+Through mentorship and exchange, TechWomen strengthens participants' professional capacity, increases mutual understanding and expands girls' interest in STEM careers by connecting them to female role models.

 EWLP creates champions of women’s health, education and economic empowerment through leadership development.
 The nine-month program is integrated into several Ethiopian universities, and enables young women to strengthen their educational outcomes and emerge as the next generation of women leaders.
 University administrators, gender officers and academic staff are key partners in EWLP, as they learn to strengthen the systems of support for women students.